katta/riakcli/README.md

 * List all keys in a given bucket
 * Read an object given a key under a given bucket
 * Delete riak objects and buckets
+* Tabbing gives you auto complete support for sub commands
 * More to come..

 ### How do I use this ?